Car Popping or Backfire + Check Engine Light

 Simple Next Step for Beginners

-If your car is popping or backfiring and the check engine light is on, the best next step is to scan the code and match it to the symptom.
+If your car is popping or backfiring and the check engine light is on, the fastest next step is simple: read the trouble code first.

 If you need help with that process, start here: